^

 Special research methods

-Assessment of the severity of hemorrhage.
+Assessing the severity of blood loss.

-• Biochemical blood test (protein less than 60 g / l).
+• Biochemical blood test (protein less than 60 g/l).

 • CTG.